muhd-umer/comyx/docs/source/index.rst

 |
 **Date** |today|

 Welcome to SimComm's documentation!
-SimComm is an optimized library for simulating wireless communication systems.
-It is purely written in Python and used NumPy and SciPy for numerical computation.
+SimComm is a Python library for simulating wireless communication systems.
+It uses NumPy and SciPy for numerical computation, and Numba for just-in-time (JIT) compilation.
 It is designed to be easy to use and flexible to extend.
 The library is actively developed and maintained by **Muhammad Umer** https://github.com/muhd-umer.

 .. grid:: 3
    :gutter: 3